 Q: What is the timeline for completing the Cyclical Program Review self-study?

-A: For units completing Cyclical Program Review in 2014-15 cycle, self-study documents should be submitted by September 2014.
+A: For units completing Cyclical Program Review in the 2015-16 cycle, a near-final version of the self-study document should be submitted to your faculty dean/associate dean by the end of April 2015.
 Units are encouraged to form a QUQAP committee in order to share the workload and to make the completion of the Self-Study a truly collaborative process.
 Regular meetings with identified action items, goals and deadlines will assist the process.

 Q: When are the nominations for the Review Team due?

-A: Nominations are due by June 2014, but units are encouraged to begin identifying possible nominees early.
+A: Units are encouraged to begin identifying possible nominees early.
+The nominations should be submitted to your faculty dean by mid-March 2015 at the latest.
 Please bear in mind that site visits should be scheduled when students are on campus.
 When considering potential external and internal reviewers, please keep in mind that at least one reviewer should have some familiarity with learning outcomes and curriculum development.

 Q: Who is the first point of contact for Units?

 A: Units are encouraged to work closely with their Associate Dean or equivalent.
-For all questions regarding QUQAP guidelines and process, please contact, Peggy Watkin (Senior Associate) in the Office of the Provost: firstname.lastname@example.org.
+For all questions regarding QUQAP guidelines and process, please contact Claire O’Brien, Teaching and Learning Coordinator, in the Office of the Provost: firstname.lastname@example.org.

 Q: What are the requirements for the faculty CVs?